xluciadh/bio-volumentations/docs/source/examples.rst

 ******************************

 The `Bio-Volumentations` library processes 3D, 4D, and 5D images.
 Each image must be represented as :class:`numpy.ndarray` and must conform to the following conventions:

 - The order of dimensions is [C, Z, Y, X, T], where C is the channel dimension, T is the time dimension, and Z, Y, and X are the spatial dimensions.
 - The three spatial dimensions (Z, Y, X) must be present.
 To transform a 2D image, please create a dummy Z dimension first.
-- The channel (C) dimension is optional.
-If it is not present, the library will automatically create a dummy dimension in its place, so the output image shape will be [1, Z, Y, X].
+- The channel (C) dimension is optional for the input image.
+However, the output image will always be at least 4-dimensional.
+If the C dimension is not present in the input, the library will automatically create a dummy dimension in its place, so the output image shape will be [1, Z, Y, X].
 - The time (T) dimension is optional and can only be present if the channel (C) dimension is also present in the input data.
 To process single-channel time-lapse images, please create a dummy C dimension first.

-Thus, an input image is interpreted in the following ways based on its shape:
+Thus, an input image is interpreted in the following ways based on its dimensionality:

-- [Z, Y, X] ... a single-channel volumetric image;
+- 3D - a single-channel volumetric image [Z, Y, X];
-- [C, Z, Y, X] ... a multi-channel volumetric image;
+- 4D - a multi-channel volumetric image [C, Z, Y, X];
-- [C, Z, Y, X, T] ... a single-channel as well as multi-channel volumetric image sequence.
+- 5D - a multi-channel volumetric image sequence [C, Z, Y, X, T].

-The shape of the output image is either [C, Z, Y, X] (cases 1 & 2) or [C, Z, Y, X, T] (case 3).
+The shape of the output image will be either [C, Z, Y, X] (for cases 1 & 2) or [C, Z, Y, X, T] (for case 3).

 The images are type-casted to a floating-point datatype before transformations, irrespective of their actual datatype.